-Asbury Park is coming back!!!
+Asbury Park is definitely back!!!
 There used to be a great boardwalk with amusements and rides that I remember visiting as a child.
-It went through some tough times, but it has seen a big resurgence in its downtown area and along the boardwalk.
+It went through some tough times, but in recent years it has seen a big resurgence in its downtown area and along the boardwalk.
 It is well worth the visit.

-Downtown, on Cookman Ave., you can find a number of shops, galleries and restaurants.
-There are have many new openings since my last visit.
-My finds include:
+Downtown, on Cookman Ave., and the nearby side streets, you can find a number of shops, galleries, coffee shops, microbreweries and distilleries and wonderful restaurants.
+There are have been several new openings since my last visit.
+My recommendations include:

 America’s Cup Coffee, at 633 Cookman Ave., is a good spot for a latte.
 This is a fun coffee shop, that serves food also and roasts their own coffee on the premises.
 Also good for coffee which I found on my last trip is Cafe Volan at 510 Bangs Ave.
 Also for coffee and tea is Asbury Park Roastery. where coffee is roasted on-site.
 603 Second Ave. and also at 1300 Ocean Ave.
 Grand Arcade/Convention Center.

 Across from Cafe Volan is a great new option for breakfast and lunch, Cardinal Provisions, featuring locally sourced ingredients.
 513 Bangs Ave.

 TAKA: At 660 Cookman Ave, this is a wonderful sushi restaurant.
 The decor is really wonderful and colorful.
 Looks like it could be in New York or Chicago.
 I chose the lunch bento box special which was a great value.
 Loved the salmon, California roll, salad and other tastes.
 I highly recommend it.